weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 ## Exploratory Data Analysis

-Before building the dashboard, I explored the dataset to better understand its overall structure and identify key business trends.
+Before building the dashboard, I explored the dataset to better understand its overall structure and identify key business trends from 2023 to 2025.

 The initial analysis focused on: